NotNotNotDavid/black_scholes/README.md

 log-normal returns, and no jumps.
 The volatility observed in real SPX data is direct evidence of model misspecification.
 This project uses BS as a baseline.

+## Limitations

+**American/European Optioins.** This project will mainly focus on European options.
+As extensions to American options via binomial trees can be considered in the future.

 ## References